GandeVishnu/Sales-and-Profit-Analysis-of-SuperMarket-dashboard-using-power-bi/README.md

                 2) Profit_analysis_Dashboard

+In brief,
-By seeing the Dashboard,We can understand that Sales and Profit by Market by year to year bases and Increasing or Drecreasing the sales or profits in Category and Sub-category.
+By seeing the Dashboard, We can understand that Sales and Profit by Market by year to year bases and Increasing or Decreasing the sales or profits in Category and Sub-category.
+And What Percent the Market has changed in both.